liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

    these attributes in the Screenlet class.

 5. Create the Screenlet class.
 The Screenlet class is the Screenlet's central component.
-It controls the Screenlet's behavior, and is the component the app developer interacts with when inserting a Screenlet.
+It controls the Screenlet's behavior and is the component the app developer interacts with when inserting a Screenlet.

 To understand the components that make up a Screenlet, you should first